 “Chicago is great — the energy, the people, everything,” Josh said.
 “The first six-figure investor we got was from here.
 When he invested in us in 2016, we had just doubled in revenue and were on pace to double again.
 Then we joined 1871, the startup incubator, and I credit a lot of our growth in 2018 to calling that our home base.”

 Running his business out of the Chicago startup incubator 1871 gave Josh a chance to learn from other founders and network with amazing people.

 “We got nominated for and won a Fast 50 award in our sector and not a day went by when we worked out of 1871 where we didn’t meet new and amazing people,” Josh said.
 “Whenever anyone famous was coming through, they came by 1871.
 We had a private fireside chat with Jack Dorsey, the billionaire behind Twitter and Square.
 We also got to meet and shake hands with the Prime Minister of Australia, which was especially exciting for our resident Aussie on our team.”

-If you’re inspired by all these Chicago entrepreneurs and ready to start your business in Chicago, be sure to form an LLC and file any necessary paperwork with the Illinois regulatory authorities.
+If you’re inspired by all these Chicago entrepreneurs and ready to start your business in Chicago, be sure to form an LLC, apply for our entrepreneur grant and file any necessary paperwork with the Illinois regulatory authorities.
 Learn more about how to form an Illinois LLC and how Incfile can create and file an LLC for you for free — just $0 + state fee.